 Shopping, eating and chilling out away from the hectic pace of Central London: there are few better places to enjoy some rest and relaxation than Wimbledon.
 The exception is during the Wimbledon Lawn Tennis Championships when the area welcomes crowds of eager spectators.
 You don't even have to book a ticket in advance, instead join the queues for this unique event in the London sporting calendar.
 You can experience the magic any time of year at the Wimbledon Lawn Tennis Museum and Tour.

 Full of beautiful buildings and independently owned shops, Wimbledon Village is a place where locals take time to say "hello" to each other and the clip-clop of horses' hooves echo in the streets.
 You could be forgiven for thinking you're in the countryside.
 But shopping is rarely this good when you're out in the sticks.
-In this relatively compact area you'll find Molton Brown, Diane von Furstenberg, LK Bennet, Max Mara, Question-Air and Cath Kidston.
+In this relatively compact area you'll find Molton Brown, Diane von Furstenberg, LK Bennett, Max Mara, Question-Air and Cath Kidston.

 The Wimbledon windmill was once the headquarters of the National Rifle Association

 After giving your credit card a serious work-out, you could take up the sport of people watching.
 The Lebanese and Mediterranean eatery Maison St Cassien has one of the best vantage points over the village.
 Or, if all that shopping has worked up an appetite, why not splurge on exemplary cuisine at the smart Lawn Bistro or the sumptuous Cannizaro House Hotel?

 If the sun is shining, there's nothing better than taking a picnic onto Wimbledon Common.
 You could even spot a Womble – they're native to these parts!